CppMicroServices/CppMicroServices/framework/doc/resources.rst

 Runtime Overhead
 ----------------

-The resource has the following runtime characteristics:
+The resource system has the following runtime characteristics:

 -  During static initialization of a bundle, it's ZIP archive header data (if available) is parsed and stored in memory.